 Environmental, social and governance (ESG) risks are relevant and have been reflected in MAHLE's ratings.
-Environmental risks for automotive parts suppliers are high, according to Moody's environmental heatmap, published December 2020.
-This is explained by high carbon transition risks in the automotive industry, which is gradually transiting to battery electric vehicles, driven by stricter environmental regulation.
+Environmental risks for automotive parts suppliers are moderate, according to our environmental heatmap, published February 2022.
+This includes carbon transition risks in the automotive industry, which is gradually transiting to battery electric vehicles, driven by stricter environmental regulation.
 As a result, conventional internal combustion engines and related technologies are losing market share.
-This also affects demand for MAHLE's products, because still around 41% of revenues with light vehicles relate to ICE technologies.
+With around 40% of its revenues coming from ICE technologies for light vehicles, MAHLE is exposed to high carbon transition risks.
 MAHLE's dual strategy addresses this risk, but we note that the carbon transition process will require high investments into R&D and capex.
 By contrast, the exposure of MAHLE's manufacturing processes to waste and pollution, water management, natural capital and physical climate risks is relatively low.

-MAHLE's social risk exposure is moderate.
+MAHLE's social risk exposure is moderate, in line with the overall automotive parts suppliers sector, according to our social heatmap, published February 2022.
 In terms of human capital, we note that around two thirds of its 42k employees (2019) being employed in Europe and North America, where retention of skilled manufacturing workforce is typically easier than in developing countries.
 MAHLE is also exposed to health & safety risks.
 This is exemplified by the global coronavirus outbreak and its negative impact on global light vehicle production and consumer demand.
 Cost related to stricter health & safety requirements will also weigh somewhat on operating efficiency.

 MAHLE's governance risks are moderate.
 The company has a prudent financial strategy and risk management in place, including the net leverage target of below 2x, a conservative M&A policy and moderate shareholder distributions.
 The company is owned by a foundation, which is a positive from a governance perspective, because it guarantees a long-term stable ownership structure.
 Voting rights lie with MABEG, an independent shareholders' committee comprising of external industry experts.
 Dividend payments to the foundation are relatively moderate, allowing MAHLE to retain most of the cash generated and invest it into future technologies.
 However, a negative aspect is the lack of access to equity capital markets.
 The company also has established an organizational structure, which is appropriate for its size and complexity.
-Management's credibility and track record is high.
-This is exemplified by the highly experienced management team, with the eight management board members having in excess of 20 years of industry experience on average.
-Some weaknesses relate to MAHLE's financial reporting, which is less detailed compared to its publicly listed peers, as well as limited disclosure in terms of management compensation design.
+MAHLE has a highly experienced management team, with the six management board members having in excess of 15 years of industry experience on average.
+The company's management's credibility and track record has, however, suffered from recent fluctuation at the CEO level.
+Some weaknesses also relate to MAHLE's financial reporting, which is less detailed compared to its publicly listed peers, as well as limited disclosure in terms of management compensation design.